Ziad-Mohye/Optim-Comparison/README.md

-# Optimization Algorithms Comparison on CIFAR-10
+# Optimization Comparison on CIFAR-10

 This project benchmarks and analyzes the performance of various optimization algorithms for training a shallow neural network on the CIFAR-10 image classification task.
 The goal is to evaluate convergence behavior, generalization performance, and computational efficiency across optimizers.